 Cylisticus convexus ‘Ukraine Pied’ Isopod, not yet available (Cannot ship to Florida or Oregon)

 These have some rich, unique, variable patterning, unlike most other pied isopods in the hobby.

-Oniscus asellus, Skirted Isopod, 12 for $8, available (Cannot ship to Florida or Louisiana)
+Oniscus asellus, Skirted Isopod, 12 for $8, not currently available, breeding to restock (Cannot ship to Florida or Louisiana)

 These moderately large, interestingly marked isopods like it cool and moist.
 12 juvies for $8, available